blongden73/macrame/_posts/2020-06-08-natalia-elichirigoity.md

     **That’s the kind of passion that got her work into Taschen books, Viction:ary Publishing and Art Quarter.** And also led her lettering work to be selected as the best project in a Ken Barber’s lettering workshop.

-    “The best part was when Ken said to me, 'Your letterforms are incredible,' and gave me some House Industries gear as a prize.
+    “This might seem like a minor detail but for me, the best part was when Ken said, 'Your letterforms are incredible,' and gave me some House Industries gear as a prize.
 Oh yeah!”

     `{{space}}`